 Highlights: Morning Desert Safari, Dubai Miracle Garden, and Dhow Cruise

-Kick-off your day with an early morning desert safari Dubai.
-30 to 40 minutes away, this will take you to the region’s supremely isolated dune landscape where you can witness desert sunrise views, take in the desert sands on a dune bash, and experience the timeless Bedouin culture and heritage with camel ride, henna tattooing etc.
+Kick-off your day with an early morning desert safari in Dubai.
+30 to 40 minutes away, this will take you to the region’s supremely isolated dune landscape, where you can witness desert sunrise views, take in the desert sands on a dune bash, and experience the timeless Bedouin culture and heritage with camel ride, henna tattooing etc.

 Once you return to the mainland, discover the grandeur of nature at Dubai Miracle Garden.
 More than the 70,000-square-meter garden is an oasis of colourful flowers and lush scenery in the middle of the desert city.
 Yes, you’ll get to see here millions of rare and unique flowers arranged in a variety of shapes, patterns, and designs.

 In the evening, get ready for a dining experience like no other!
 Just select your desired cruise location at the classy Dubai Marina or more traditional Dubai Creek.
 Whichever is your chosen location, this allows you to wind up your holiday in the most relaxed way with fantastic skyline views, the finest foods, and fabulous entertainment shows onboard.

 Option 2: Dedicate this Day for Cool Chills and Thrills

 Highlights: Visit Dubai Parks and Resorts or Visit Ski Dubai and IMG Worlds of Adventure

 Dubai is fondly called the Middle East’s theme park capital.
 Not to mention, you have a variety of options at your disposal to take your pick from.
 For hardcore theme park enthusiasts, it’s worth spending a full day at Dubai Parks and Resorts.